Costa Rica Pre-Operative Evaluation

 - Bleeding Studies (PT-PTT)

 - Blood urea and creatine

-All Costa Rica plastic surgery patients must submit the results of their respective preoperative tests during consultation with the Doctor.
+All Costa Rica New Look patients must submit the results of their respective preoperative tests during consultation with the Doctor.
 If you are healthy and do not suffer from any serious ailment or disorder, you can have your tests done in Costa Rica.
 Otherwise, you must bring them together with your medical history reports.
 The Doctor will decide whether it is necessary to take the tests again in Costa Rica or not.